-- A. Routine Trauma Care. - B. For external bleeding use direct pressure, if direct pressure is not effective a tourniquet should be considered. - C. Direct pressure is the primary method of controlling most external bleeding and should be used as soon as - possible. - D. Tourniquets: - Consider tourniquets when direct pressure does not control breathing. - Tourniquets may not be practical on proximal extremity locations. - Cut away clothing. - Tighten per manufacturers' instructions until hemorrhage stops. - Secure tourniquets per manufacturers' recommendations. - Note time of tourniquets application and provide this information to receiving care provider.
+- A. Routine Trauma Care. - B. For external bleeding use direct pressure, if direct pressure is not effective a tourniquet should be considered. - C. Direct pressure is the primary method of controlling most external bleeding and should be used as soon as - possible. - D. Tourniquets - Consider tourniquets when direct pressure does not control bleeding. - Tourniquets may not be practical on proximal extremity locations. - Cut away clothing.
+Apply tourniquets three fingers (2-3 inches) above the injury. - Tighten per manufacturers' instructions until hemorrhage stops. - Secure tourniquets per manufacturers' recommendations. - Note time of tourniquets application (time and date on tourniquet, patients' forehead, or patient's cheek) and provide this information to receiving care provider.
 Do not remove any tourniquet without authorization from Medical Control. - If one tourniquet is not sufficient to control bleeding consider a second tourniquet proximal to the first. - E. Wound Packing: - Consider wound packing for life threatening bleed from a penetrating injury to the buttock, pelvis (pelvic girdle), axilla (armpit), or neck.
-Also, consider for penetrating injuries to extremity with significant bleeding that cannot be controlled with direct pressure or tourniquets. - Wound packing is contraindicated for the chest, back, head, abdomen, and dialysis graft bleeding. - Wound packing procedure:

-Attempt to control bleeding with direct pressure.

-- Cut away clothing at wound site. - Have wound packing supplies on hand use a roll of plain gauze. - Carefully remove any obvious foreign object from the wound (splintered wood, etc.) - Apply direct pressure just proximal to the wound to reduce bleeding.
+Also, consider for penetrating injuries to extremity with significant bleeding that cannot be controlled with direct pressure or tourniquets. - Wound packing is contraindicated for the chest, back, head, abdomen, and dialysis graft bleeding. - Wound packing procedure: - Attempt to control bleeding with direct pressure. - Cut away clothing at wound site. - Have wound packing supplies on hand use a roll of plain gauze. - Carefully remove any obvious foreign object from the wound (splintered wood, etc.) - Apply direct pressure just proximal to the wound to reduce bleeding.
 With one finger of the other hand push the end of the gauze as deeply into the wound as possible.
 Continue to feed the gauze deep into the wound in small increments.
 Do not attempt to feed a large amount of gauze all at once. - Continue to pack gauze deeply and tightly in order to apply direct pressure over the source of the bleed.
 When the packing reaches the level of the skin apply any remaining gauze over the wound to help apply pressure. - Hold direct pressure over the wound for at least ten minutes.
-Do not release this pressure to "check" for bleeding. - o If possible, wrap with gauze to maintain pressure. - Note: this is a very painful procedure, provide Pain Management per SMO. - F. Treat for shock.
+Do not release this pressure to "check" for bleeding. - If possible, wrap with gauze to maintain pressure. - Note: this is a very painful procedure.
+Consider ALS Intercept for Pain Management. - F. Treat for shock.